Former NBA player and actor gets 90 years to life in prison for violent sexual assault - ExBulletin

 The Los Angeles Police Department is grateful to the courageous women who came forward to tell their stories, Detective Brown said.
 Although this investigation has been going on for years, we are grateful that Byrd is no longer on the streets.

-Efforts have been made to locate all of Byrds' victims, Detective Brown said, adding that anyone with more information about her crimes is asked to contact her at 213-486-6840 or by email at rhdtipline@lapd .online.
+Efforts have been made to locate all of Byrds' victims, Detective Brown said, adding that anyone with more information about her crimes is asked to contact her by email at [email protected] or by calling ( 213) 486-6840.

 After hours and on weekends, calls should be directed to 1-877-527-3247.
 Anonymous tips can be submitted by calling LA Regional Crime Stoppers at 1-800-222-8477 or by visiting www.lacrimestoppers.org